abotzki/chip_seq_training/README.md

 ❓ Can you guess why we are selecting this pair of dataset?

-⚡️ Find the SRA identifier of these two samples and upload them to Galaxy.
-Assign them a clear name (*e.g.* FNR and Input) and group them into a Dataset Collection.
+⚡️ Find the SRA identifier (starts with `SRR`) of these two samples and upload them to Galaxy.
+Assign them a clear name (*e.g.* **FNR** and **Input**) and group them into a Dataset Collection.

+❓ Are the sequencing data single-end or paired-end?

+> 🪐 **Get Data** - *Download and Extract Reads in FASTA/Q*
+Note the advanced options you can adapt for your download.
+We will use the default setting.
+To assign a new name to your data, edit the **Name** attribute via the `Edit attributes` link.

-Working on a Dataset Collection allow to perform the same type of command on both sample in parrallel, this will be helpful for the next steps up to the peak calling.
+Working on a Dataset Collection allow to perform the same type of command on both samples in parrallel in a single go.

 <details>
   <summary>Tips 👀</summary>

-  Some tips.
+  The two sample's identifier are `SRR576933` (ChIP) & `SRR576938` (Input).

   </details>